Shubert Spero

-Rabbi Shubert Spero (born September 23, 1923) is an American rabbi.
+Rabbi Shubert Spero (born September 23, 1923) is an American rabbi and author; he was Professor of Jewish Thought at Bar Ilan University.

-Early life
+Biography

 Spero was born in New York City.
 He studied at Yeshiva Torah Vodaas in Brooklyn, New York.
 He received his B.S degree at City College of New York and attained an M.A and a PhD in philosophy at Western Reserve University.
-In 1947 he received smicha and in 1950 became rabbi of Young Israel of Cleveland, Ohio.
+In 1947 he received smicha (ordination), and in 1950 became rabbi of Young Israel of Cleveland, Ohio.

-Career

-Spero is currently the Irving Stone Professor of Jewish Thought at Bar Ilan University and Rabbi Emeritus of Young Israel of Cleveland, Ohio.